HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### CDex *Enveloped* Signatures

 Signatures in CDex are an element in the signed Bundle or QuestionnaireResponse resource.
 This type of signature is referred to as an [enveloped signature].
 For Bundles, the FHIR Bundle is the envelope, and the signature populates the [`Bundle.signature`] element.
-For QuestionnaireResponse, The envelope can be the resource, individual `QuestionnaireResponse.item` elements, or both, and the signature populates the [CDex Questionnaire Signature Extension]* The enveloped signatures must take care not to include the signature element in the calculation of the digital signature.
+For QuestionnaireResponse, The envelope can be the resource, individual `QuestionnaireResponse.item` elements, or both, and the signature populates the [CDex Questionnaire Signature Extension].\* The enveloped signatures must take care not to include the signature element in the calculation of the digital signature.

-\* Both [CDex Task Attachment Request Profile] and the [DTR SDC Questionnaire] profile have the overlapping capability to indicate a signature is required.
+\* When using a FHIR Questionnaire to request data, the [DTR SDC Questionnaire] Profile is used to profile the Questionnaire.
+Both [CDex Task Attachment Request Profile] and the [DTR SDC Questionnaire] profile have the overlapping capability to indicate a signature is required.
 Signers must meet both the Task *and* Questionnaire signature expectations.
 The Task's signature input parameter represents the need for a verification signature for the QuestionnaireResponse.
 The [DTR SDC Questionnaire] profile supports many types of signatures, including verification signatures using the FHIR standard [signatureRequired] extension at the QuestionnareiResponse resource or `QuestionnareiResponse.item` level.
+{:.bg-warning}

 #### CDex Signature Profiles